adamjmurray/ruby-rtmidi/README.md

 Windows Setup
 -------------

-* Install MinGW from http://sourceforge.net/projects/mingw/files/ (see "Looking for latest version? link near the top).
+* Install MinGW from http://sourceforge.net/projects/mingw/files/ (see "Looking for latest version?" link).
 * During installation, on the "Select Components" screen, install the following:
   * C Compiler
-  * C++ COmpiler
+  * C++ Compiler
   * MSYS Basic System
-  * MinGW Developer ToolKit (Not sure this is needed?
-I installed it during my testing)
+  * MinGW Developer ToolKit (Not sure this is needed, but I installed it during my testing)
 * Perform the build steps from the MinGW Shell that was just installed